luizbaldi/telegram-bot-manager/README.md

 # Telegram Bot Manager
 Simple Telegram bot manager, with a user interface built in ReactJS for frontend and NodeJS for backend.
+The project is hosted in GitHub Pages with the server running in Heroku.

 ## Setting up the environment
 To prepare your project: